Chart-r/chartr-web/README.md

 ## Installation

-To install Chartr Web (for development or deployment), use the following instructions.
+To install Chartr Web (for development or deployment), use the following instructions:
 1. Install `npm` and `node` on your system
 2. Install the [Angular CLI](https://github.com/angular/angular-cli) with `npm install -g @angular/cli`
 3. Clone the Chartr Web repository with git